-- Infant is placed on their back to sleep unless center has been provided a letter by a physician authorizing another sleep position for that particular infant which includes how the infant should be placed for sleep and a time frame for which the instructions should be followed. - No items to be placed in or on the crib with an infant, not limited to toys, pillows, quilts, comforters, bumper pads, sheepskins, stuffed toys or other soft items. - 3.
-Center shall not attach or allow any objects to be attached to a crib with a sleeping infant, not limited to, crib gyms, toys, mirrors or mobiles. - 4.
-Appropriate sleep clothing to be provided by parents or quardian.
-Sleepers, sleep sacks, and wearable blankets that fit according to the commercial manufacturer's quidelines and will not slide up around infant's face may be used.
+- Infant is placed on their back to sleep unless the center has been provided a letter by a physician authorizing another sleep position for that particular infant which includes how the infant should be placed for sleep and a time frame for which the instructions should be followed. - No items to be placed in or on the crib with an infant, not limited to toys, pillows, quilts, comforters, bumper pads, sheepskins, stuffed toys or other soft items. - Center shall not attach or allow any objects to be attached to a crib with a sleeping infant, not limited to, crib gyms, toys, mirrors or mobiles. - Appropriate sleep clothing to be provided by parents or guardians.
+Sleepers, sleep sacks, and wearable blankets that fit according to the commercial manufacturer's guidelines and will not slide up around the infant's face may be used.
 (Please note that the Suzuki School provides sleep sacks that conform with this requirement).

-- 5. Swaddling shall not be used unless a written physician's statement is provided including instructions and timeframe for swaddling. - 6.
-Individual crib or cot bedding provided by center with daily changing/ cleaning practices. - 7.
-Infants who fall asleep in other equipment, on the floor, or elsewhere will be moved to a crib to sleep. - 8.
-No positioning devices or wedges can be used. - 9.
-Cribs shall be in compliance with the CPSC and ASTM. - 10.
-Crib construction shall be in good repair and free of hazards.
+- Swaddling shall not be used unless a written physician's statement is provided including instructions and timeframe for swaddling. - Individual crib or cot bedding provided by the center with daily changing/ cleaning practices. - Infants who fall asleep in other equipment, on the floor, or elsewhere will be moved to a crib to sleep. - No positioning devices or wedges can be used. - Cribs shall follow the CPSC and ASTM. - Crib construction shall be in good repair and free of hazards.